 Inbenta tracks the actions that users perform with every product (Chatbot, Knowledge Management and Search).
 There are two categories of tracking: Atomic and Sessions tracking.
 This data is logged separately, and it is used to generate the reports that you see in the product app's Dashboards section.
 To see the different categories of logs, click here.
-To see what kind of Actions they track, click here.
+To see what kind of Events they track, click here.

 The content source is the origin of the contents listed in the matching results.